Intranets have transformed in recent times, bringing much greater value to organizations and employees.

-4. Findable not frustrating
+4. Searchable, not frustrating

-A modern intranet needs to have great findability through a decent search and logical structure.
+A modern intranet needs to have great searchability through a decent search and logical structure.
 Employees can find what they need with a minimum of fuss and the intranet delivers on one if its most basic premises.
 Job done!

-5. Pull not push
+5. Pull (not push)